Shinanauzhunnan/TinkHerHack3.0/README.md

 - Use the AR feature to view its **360-degree 3D model**
 - Zoom, rotate, and interact with the model for a better understanding

-## 🤝 Contributing
-Contributions are welcome!
-If you’d like to contribute:
-1. Fork this repository
-2. Create a new branch (`feature-xyz`)
-3. Commit your changes and push
-4. Open a pull request

    Link to pdf:https://drive.google.com/file/d/1znRcEQ-mMiSbdMU6xbKOqmDzphS9qWH4/view?usp=drivesdk
    Link to app:https://drive.google.com/file/d/1J80XIWMSdECJdxUr1FBvBVp3y8mXKSwK/view?usp=sharing